 Well here’s what it’s looking like now:

-(This post is sponsored by Rust-Oleum.
+(This post is sponsored by Rust-Oleum and contains affiliate links.
 But, as usual, all opinions and excitement about the project are all me, y’all.)

 BAM.
 Mic drop.